Questions? We Can Help.

 All applicants who are accepted to Champlain will automatically be considered for Champlain's merit scholarships.
 These scholarships are awarded to students who exemplify excellence in academics and engagement outside the classroom—traits that characterize our outstanding faculty and student body.

 All applicants who are accepted to Champlain and complete the Free Application for Federal Student Aid (FAFSA) will also be considered for additional need-based awards from Champlain College and the state and federal government, including scholarships, grants, federal work-study and loans.
-The FAFSA is the only financial aid application required by Champlain College in order to receive a financial aid award.
+The FAFSA is the only financial aid application required by Champlain College in order to receive financial aid.

 The priority filing dates for completing the FAFSA are listed in the chart below based on the admissions program.
 Students seeking need-based funding from Champlain are encouraged to submit the FAFSA by the priority filing date, although applications are accepted throughout the year.